 On a daily basis, measure a grab sample taken at or as near as possible to the same location as the in-line meter.
 The grab-sample test measurements must be taken with an instrument that has been properly calibrated and verified per the applicable DEP SOPs for individual parameter tests.

 Compare the results of the daily verification with the continuous meter reading taken at the same time as the grab sample was collected.
-The continuous meter calibration is acceptable for the applicable parameters if the differences with the grab-sample results meet the following criteria:
+The continuous meter calibration is acceptable for the applicable parameters if the differences with the grab-sample results meet the following criteria (note that all grab samples are conducted with a second field instrument, except for TSS):

 Dissolved Oxygen: no greater than 0.2 mg/L difference (or historically established criteria not to exceed 0.5 mg/L difference);